Civil Technology - Associate in Applied Science (AAS) (4720)

-In addition, you will learn how to interpret major laws and regulations that govern the field of civil engineering as well as write specifications and prepare reports, permits, cost estimates, project documentation and presentations.
+In addition, you will be taught how to interpret major laws and regulations that govern the field of civil engineering as well as how to write specifications and prepare reports, permits, cost estimates, project documentation and presentations.

 As you complete our program, you will: